CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Todo: Need to create command line options to copy a public ami to a different region.

-The commands that are commented out should not be used, as the optimal configuration was later found and documented towards the end of this chapter.

 ### Verify that you can see the public AMI on the us-east-1 region.